Understand more about Work Packages

 Work packages 1-3: Coordination, dissemination and evaluation

-MHRA in the UK is responsible for the first three work packages:
+The National Agency for the Safety of Medicines and Health Products (ANSM) in France is responsible for the first three work packages:

-- Coordination of the project: MHRA has to verify that the Joint Action is completed on time, within budget, and with high–quality deliverables
+- Coordination of the project: ANSM has to verify that the Joint Action is completed on time, within budget, and with high–quality deliverables

-- Dissemination of the information: MHRA has to collect and circulate the deliverables to the target groups
+- Dissemination of the information: ANSM has to collect and circulate the deliverables to the target groups

 Work package 4: Joint Manufacturer Inspections

-As part of their work package to improve manufacturer inspections, ANSM (France) and HPRA (Ireland), in collaboration with European partners, is responsible for:
+As part of their work package to improve manufacturer inspections, ANSM (France) and the National Authority of Medicines and Health Products (INFARMED) in Portugal, in collaboration with European partners, are responsibles for:

 - Developing methods, agreed tools and guidance for a joint, consistent and proactive approach to manufacturer inspections by competent authorities: At the beginning of the project, it is expected to identify various approaches and differences between Competent Authorities as how they approach market surveillance.
 A guidance document intended to define and specify good practice by sharing and exchanging information on performing inspections will be developed.